qmg-mgriffiths/jira-metrics/README.md

 ### For comparative data across projects
 - First, ensure projects are configured as desired in `configs.txt`
   - See '[Preloading configuration](#preloading-configuration)' below
-- Run `make summary` or `make table`
+- Run `make compare-teams`
-  - This will retrieve data for all boards in `config.txt`, and combine them into `all.iterations.csv`
+  - This will retrieve data for all boards in `config.txt`, combine them into `all.iterations.csv`, produce `table.html` as an easier way to view the data, and open `table.html` in your browser
-  - The data in that `.csv` can be more easily viewed in your browser via `table.html`
-  - Note: this only tracks the percentage _changes_ between metrics' values across iterations. `make summary-incl-raw` will include the raw values too - but be aware of the limitations of trying to compare raw data between teams!
+  - Note: this only tracks the percentage _changes_ between metrics' values across iterations.
+Running `make summary-incl-raw` after the above will produce a datafile with raw values too - but be aware of the limitations of trying to compare raw data between teams!
 - To regenerate any and all datasets (e.g. after a team completes an iteration), run `make reset-all`

 ### Preloading configuration